-The graduate program is based on earning 48 semester credits in the twenty-seven month period.
+The DNP graduate program is based on earning 91 semester credits in the thirty-nine month period.
 Only full-time students are admitted to the program.
 The program integrates clinical and academic experiences throughout the curriculum.

-Applicants seeking admission to the graduate program must meet the admission requirements of the Minneapolis School of Anesthesia and Saint Mary’s University of Minnesota Schools of Graduate and Professional Programs.
+Applicants seeking admission to the graduate program must meet the admission requirements of the Minneapolis School of Anesthesia and Metropolitan State University College of Nursing and Health Sciences.

-- Complete an application file for the Minneapolis School of Anesthesia by October 31st through NursingCAS.
-A completed MSA supplementary application with application fee must also be received by the school prior to the application deadline.
+- Complete an application file for the Minneapolis School of Anesthesia by April 30th through NursingCAS.
+A completed Spring 2024 MSA Supplemental Application (see below) with application fee ($125) must also be received by the school prior to the application deadline.

 - Graduate from High School (or possess GED).

 - Possess an appropriate baccalaureate degree from a regionally accredited institution.
-Degrees must be completed and final transcripts submitted through NursingCAS prior to the enrollment date in August.
+Degrees must be completed and final transcripts submitted through NursingCAS prior to matriculation.
 Appropriate degrees include:

-- Associate Degree or Diploma in Nursing plus another appropriate baccalaureate degree.
+2. Associate Degree or Diploma in Nursing plus another appropriate science-based baccalaureate degree – i.e. chemistry, biology, etc. This must be accompanied by a Master’s degree in Nursing

 - Possess a cumulative grade point average of 3.0 or greater.